 Other stakeholder proposals that are more-or-less expressly rejected in the Water Sustainability Act proposal include the establishment of a market in short-term water rights; the establishment or inclusion of the “public trust doctrine” regarding water use in BC; and the use of the “precautionary principle” in decision-making under the new Act.

 The comment period on the Water Sustainability Act proposal remains open until November 15, 2013.
 Comments may be posted on the Province’s website.

-Jeff is a litigation partner in the Vancouver office, with a practice focused on energy and regulated utilities.
-He appears regularly before administrative tribunals such as the Alberta Utilities Commissions and the BC Oil and Gas ...
+Jeff is a litigation partner, with a practice focused on energy and regulated utilities.
+He appears regularly before administrative tribunals such as the BC and Alberta Utilities Commissions and the BC Oil and Gas Commission.
+He ...

-Laura’s practice is focused in the areas of civil litigation, environmental law, Indigenous law, administrative and constitutional law.
-She represents clients with issues involving land use, project development, regulatory ...
+Laura’s practice is focused in the areas of environmental law, Indigenous law, administrative and constitutional law.
+She represents clients with issues involving land use, project development, regulatory approvals ...

 Lawson Lundell's Project Law Blog focuses on updating proponents on issues emerging in the law and policy that applies to the development of major projects in Canada.
 The focus of the blog is on matters relating to environmental assessment and compliance, regulatory matters and Indigenous consultation.